 Where to Stay in Langza

-Langza village increasing popularity among travelers has encouraged the development of homestays in the village run by locals which are built in the traditional Spitian way.
-Hence, more an more remote villages of Himachal Pradesh are getting the exposure and offering stays.
+Langza village’s increasing popularity among travelers has encouraged the development of homestays in the village run by locals which are built in the traditional Spitian way.
+Hence, more and more remote villages of Himachal Pradesh are getting the exposure and offering stays.

-These homestays in Langza provide basic facilities and home cooked food.
-Most of them run on solar power, ensuring uninterrupted supply of electricity.
+These homestays in Langza provide basic facilities and home-cooked food.
+Most of them run on solar power, ensuring an uninterrupted supply of electricity.
 Most of the hosts are happy to help their guests with local excursions and treks.
-Here are some recommended home-stays:
+Here are some recommended homestays:

 Tenzi Homestay Langza

 This is a five-bedroom home-stay with comfortable beds and attached bathrooms (only 2 rooms).
 Per night stay with breakfast and dinner costs INR 700- for rooms with attached bath and INR 1000-for rooms with separate bathroom.
 You may contact the host at +91-9459566627.
 See more details in our article on homestays in Spiti Valley.

 Lara Homestay Langza